The possible accretion discs of GN-z11 at redshift z = 10.6, MoM-z14 at z = 14.44 and other high redshift objects: The UV Spectrum of GN=z11 compared with that of the low redshift AGN 1H 0707-495

 \section{The UV Spectrum of GN=z11 compared with that of the low redshift AGN 1H 0707-495}

 In Fig. 4 we compare both the rest-frame UV spectrum of GN-z11 from JWST and the HST STIS spectrum of the Narrow-Line Seyfert 1 galaxy, 1H0707-495 at $z=0.04$ \citep{Leighly04} with the composite intrinsic quasar spectrum of \citep{Temple21}.
-The solid line shown in the lower panel is the best-fit intrinsic disc model after removing the Galactic column density of $N_{\rm H}=2.6\times10^{20}$\,cm$^{-2}$ and extinction of $E(B-V)=0.113$.
+The solid line shown in the lower panel is the best-fit intrinsic disc model for 1H0707 after removing the Galactic column density of $N_{\rm H}=2.6\times10^{20}$\,cm$^{-2}$ and extinction of $E(B-V)=0.113$, which has the effect of flattening the spectrum.

 \bsp